 - Each measures 21" long by 2-1/2" wide

-- 5 Point Star Center Hole
+- Has a 5 Point Star Center Hole

 If you use a riding mower to cut grass on your lawn, going with the Maxpower Mulching Blade is the best option if you want to remain within your budget without compromising quality.
 This product is versatile and securely fits on most lawnmowers while ensuring it does not overexert the motor.
 Plus, this mulching blade will give you finely cut grass regardless of its toughness or when your yard is wet.